 Laparoscopy is the only sure way to determine if you have endometriosis.
 A surgeon inflates the abdomen with gas through a small incision in the navel.
 A laparoscope is a viewing instrument that's inserted through the incision.
-The surgeon can take small pieces of tissue for examination in a lab -- called a biopsy -- to confirm the diagnosis.
+The surgeon can take small pieces of tissue for a lab to examine -- called a biopsy -- to confirm the diagnosis.

 Treatment: Pain Medicine

-Pain medications such as acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen often help relieve the pain and cramping that comes with endometriosis.
-However, these medicines only treat the symptoms and not the underlying endometriosis.
+Pain medications, such as acetaminophen, and nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen or naproxen, often help relieve the pain and cramping that comes with endometriosis.
+But these drugs only treat the symptoms and not the underlying endometriosis.

 Treatment: Birth Control Pills